YottaDB/YDBDoc/ProgGuide/appendix.rst

 Never run a routine as root.

-Other than YottaDB/GT.M installation, never perform any YottaDB/GT.M operation as root.
+Other than YottaDB installation, never perform any YottaDB operation as root.

 **Triggers**

 Never use chained and nested triggers that potentially update the same piece of a global variable.
 You should always assess the significance of having chained triggers for a database update especially because of the arbitrary trigger execution order.

-Never access ^#t with DSE, except with guidance from your YottaDB/GT.M support channel.
+Never access ^#t with DSE, except with guidance from your YottaDB support channel.
 Manage trigger definitions with MUPIP TRIGGER and $ZTRIGGER().

 **Local Variables**

 Never use exponential numeric form in the subscripts.
 It may lead to ambiguities.
 Because numeric subscripts collate ahead of string subscripts, the string subscript "01E5" is not the same as the numeric subscript 01E5.

 Never SET $ZWRTACn "variables".
-They are used by YottaDB/GT.M to make ZWRITE output more useful but are not supported for any other purpose.
+They are used by YottaDB to make ZWRITE output more useful but are not supported for any other purpose.
 They are only mentioned here because you may see them in the output of ZWRITE and ZSHOW "V".